 - Return to #1.

 Not to mention, there were far too many pastors who could also see in the spirit realm and had no problem taking me under their wing (or wanting me to become their wife), all because they saw my spiritual gifts as a cash cow. 🎰 But when I became pregnant and started rethinking everything, I started finding discrepancies in the OT word usage – think Ancient Hebrew.
 I set out on my own exploring demonology and exorcism.
-I was already starting to wake up to the fact that many standing in today’s pulpits know THE REAL TRUTH but can’t afford for everyone in the pew to wake up else that would bankrupt their fancy lifestyles.
+I was already starting to wake up to the fact that many in today’s pulpits know THE REAL TRUTH but can’t afford for everyone in the pews to wake up else it would bankrupt their efforts, costing them their fancy lifestyles.
 Then, one day, someone close to me confirmed the path that I was on by making a statement that both startled and challenged me.
 She said: “Don’t ever research the history of Christianity?”
 Wait, what?!? 🤔 It was all starting to make sense.💡

 …the Kingdom of God is to say that God exists in different places depending on your level of consciousness.
 This becomes critical on the spiritual path, because as your awareness shifts, God does, too.”

 Devotion, service, and contemplation remain viable ways to transform yourself, yet even the most devout Christians fall into the trap of believing that they don’t have to transform themselves inwardly, that performing enough acts of devotion (attending church, praying, giving to the poor, and the like) will suffice or that doing charitable work among the poor and the sick, or thinking about God as often as possible, will be sufficient.
 Jesus warns us against this trap when he speaks, in parable form, about seed falls on waste ground and doesn’t sprout.
 The seed is his teaching; the waste ground is a mind unprepared to receive the truth” (p.
 43).